 During the pageant, Catriona was wonderful, charming, graceful, confident, smart–just perfect.
 I knew that she would win!
 Everything I can say about her is an understatement to her infallible character, so let’s move on to what made me love her more, and that is, her Answer to the question in the final round.

 Question: “What is the most important lesson you’ve learned in your life, and how would you apply it to your time as Miss Universe?”

-I believe that she has the best answer.
+I believe that she has the best Answer.
 However, I just learned this evening that many netizens think that she romanticized poverty.
-They think that she isn’t “woke” enough that she can only think of these things to eradicate poverty.
-Coming from a raging sensibility, I could’ve also thought that there are more to “being grateful” and “looking through the silver lining” when it comes to the poor social class in the Philippines.
+They feel that she isn’t “woke” enough that she can only think of these things to eradicate poverty.
+Coming from a raging sensibility, I could’ve also thought that there is more to “being grateful” and “looking through the silver lining” when it comes to the poor social class in the Philippines.

 Of course, everyone should be socially and politically aware, but I keep saying this in many of my past blog posts that we cannot control everything that’s happening in the world.
 It’s not like we can make Catriona or ourselves rally against an elite corpo that might be adding to the inequality of this country.
-Focusing on the positive instead of the negative is really hard to do.
-Hence, many of our people are still stuck in poverty.
+Focusing on the positive instead of the negative is really hard to do, but it’s not impossible.
+Hence, while many of our people are still stuck in poverty, many were also able to change their lives for the better.
 It takes a different approach, focus, and exposure to finally move past poverty.

 Mabuhay ka, Catriona! ❤